jpillora/xhook/README.md

 > Hook (monkey-patch) XHR to easily modify requests and responses

-With XHook, you can easily implement functionality to:
+With XHook, you could easily implement functionality to:
 * Cache requests in memory
 * Insert authentication headers
 * Simulate responses
   * For testing purposes, just add your test hooks and everything else stays the same
   * For cross-domain requests, offload requests to an iframe then simulate a successful response, see [XDomain](http://jpillora.com/xhook)
-* Error tracking
+* Error tracking to Google Analytics

 ## Examples